Dirk-Herrmann/scafaps/README.md

 # scafaps

-Static Code Analysis False Positives Suppression
+scafaps stands for: Static Code Analysis False Positives Suppression

+Please look at the Wiki for more information: https://github.com/Dirk-Herrmann/scafaps/wiki